 If you’re considering making a repetitive strain injury claim, you’re probably also interested in how much compensation can be paid.
 In truth, it’s not possible to provide a true estimate until your claim has been assessed.
 Only when we know the true impact of your injuries can we work out how much compensation to ask for.

 However, we can provide the personal injuries claims calculator table below.
-It shows different compensation amounts that could be awarded for specific injuries.
+It shows different compensation amounts that could be awarded in repetitive strain injury claims against an employer.
 Please bear in mind though that this is just one part of the claim.
 We’ll cover other elements of your claim in the next section.

 |Injury Type||Severity||Payment Range||Comments|